indianleo/pradeep-pro/helper/README.md

 JS.selectAll('#test');
 // To set multiple classes
 JS.selectAll(".test", 'addClass', ['help', 'note']);
+// To remove multiple attributes
+JS.selectAll(".test", 'removeClass', ['help', 'note']);
 // To set single class
 JS.selectAll(".test", 'addClass', 'note');
+// To remove single class
+JS.selectAll(".test", 'removeClass', 'note');
+// To remove elements
+JS.selectAll(".test", 'remove');
 // To set innerHTML like $().html() JS.selectAll(".test", 'html', "<p>test html</p>');
 // To set multiple css on selected elements JS.selectAll(".test", 'css', {border: "1px solid red", color: '#fff'});
+// To set multiple Attribute on selected elements JS.selectAll(".test", 'attr', {zoom: 1, title: 'testing'});

+Note: JS.select do samething also but it only select first matched elements only

 // Find target node into base node and some extra selectors and
 // It also handle other action with data as {action: 'addClass',actionData: 'test'}